browninstitute/c-plus-j-website/index.md

 | May 13, 2022   | Decisions on contributed and refereed talks        |
 | June 9-11, 2022*   | Conference |

-**The conference will take place the morning of June 9, the full day of June 10, and the morning of June 11.*
+**The conference will take place the afternoon of June 9, the full day of June 10, and the morning of June 11.*

 **More information, including how to propose, coming soon!**